Monti-G/GITObsidianNotes/IT_And_Cybersecurity/Ethics.md

 **Notes on these notes:**

-**2025/07/02**: These are primarily copy and pasted bits of the textbook I'm reading through for my "Ethics in Technology" course for my degree that I thought were of note, both for the assignments and personal reference.
+These are primarily copy and pasted bits of the textbook I'm reading through for my "Ethics in Technology" course for my degree that I thought were of note, both for the assignments and personal reference.
+As about 99% of this note (of which is the first in this vault as I'm kind of late to starting this project being in the final year of my degree whoopsie) please see the cited textbooks in the Source(s) section to give credit where it's due.

 ###### Source(s):